Geometric properties of homomorphisms between the absolute Galois groups of mixed-characteristic complete discrete valuation fields with perfect residue fields: Introduction

 One of the main theorems of the present paper, which is a generalization of the results in \cite[\S 3]{Topics1}, is as follows:

-\begin{Thm}[{cf. Theorem \ref{main}}] For $i=1,\,2$, let $K_i$ be a mixed-characteristic complete discrete valuation field with perfect residue field, $p_i$ the residue characteristic of $K_i$, $F_i$ the closure of the algebraic closure of $\mathbb{Q}_{p_i}$ in $K_i$, and $G_{K_i}$ (resp. $G_{F_i}$) the absolute Galois group of $K_i$ (resp. $F_i$).
-Suppose that $\alpha:G_{K_1}\to G_{K_2}$ is an inertially open (i.e., the image of the inertia subgroup of $G_{K_1}$ is an open subgroup of the inertia subgroup of $G_{K_2}$ (cf. Definition \ref{morphism}, (v))) continuous homomorphism satisfying one of the following three conditions:
+\begin{Thm}[{cf. Theorem \ref{main}, Corollary \ref{imp}}] For $i=1,\,2$, let $K_i$ be a mixed-characteristic complete discrete valuation field with perfect residue field, $p_i$ the residue characteristic of $K_i$, $F_i$ the closure of the algebraic closure of $\mathbb{Q}_{p_i}$ in $K_i$, and $G_{K_i}$ (resp. $G_{F_i}$) the absolute Galois group of $K_i$ (resp. $F_i$).
+Suppose that $\alpha:G_{K_1}\to G_{K_2}$ is an inertially open (i.e., the image of the inertia subgroup of $G_{K_1}$ is an open subgroup of the inertia subgroup of $G_{K_2}$ (cf. Definition \ref{morphism}, (v))) continuous homomorphism of 01-qLT-type (cf. Definition \ref{morphism}, (i)) (e.g., $\alpha$ is of CHT-type (cf. Definition \ref{morphism}, (iii)), or, more generally, of qLT-type (cf. Definition \ref{morphism}, (i))).